 Often, popular culture confuses the terms robbery and burglary.
 In Pennsylvania, these are two very distinct offenses.

-- Burglary: If a person enters a building with intent to commit a crime — unless the premises are open to the public at the time of entry — that person can be charged with burglary.
+- Burglary: If a person enters a building intending to commit a crime — unless the premises are open to the public at the time of entry — that person can be charged with burglary.
 Intent is a strong factor in the charge of burglary.
-And depending on whether there was anyone at home at the time of the incident, as well as the type of building — home, business or abandoned property — there can different penalties.
+And depending on whether there was anyone at home at the time of the incident, as well as the type of building — home, business, or abandoned property — there can be different penalties.